-This place, situated on Praslin, has it all – a gorgeous setting, yummy food at a decent price and friendly service- quite a unique spot.
+This place, a cozy restaurant situated on Praslin, has it all – a gorgeous setting, yummy food at a decent price and friendly service- quite a unique spot.
 Seafood is, of course, their forte!
 You should not miss having dinner or lunch there, you will certainly be conquered.

 Found in Victoria, Kaz Zanana proposes delicious Creole seafood served in a former Seychellois house that’s been skillfully restored and ornamented with local artisans’ wares.
 Its location being a little off the beaten path makes it a perfect place if you are looking for tranquility.

 Must Visits in the Seychelles

 The Aldabra atoll, situated in the most isolated part of the Seychelles is Made up of 4 main islands.
 It is there that you’ll find the largest raised coral atoll in the world – now a UNESCO World Heritage Site.
 With its untouched coral reef and over 100,000 giant land tortoises, it’s a must-visit for those interested in ecology.
 You will also have the opportunity to come across frigate birds, giant crabs and the white throated rail, the only flightless bird left in the Indian Ocean.

 Easily accessible and a boat-ride away from Victoria Harbour, this marine park is made up of 6 islands.
 The marine park offers superb snorkelling conditions in clear waters where you’ll see as many as 900 species of fish found in the Seychelles.
 Hawskbill Turtles are another big draw for visitors to these islands.